lr/directory-service-grails-plugin/README.md

 DirectoryService is a [Grails](http://grails.org/) [plugin](http://grails.org/plugins/) that allows you to interact with a v3-compliant LDAP server with minimal effort.
 It is built on top of the [UnboundID](http://www.unboundid.com/) [LDAP SDK](http://www.unboundid.com/products/ldap-sdk/).

+Official documentation will be posted as soon as I figure out GitHub Pages.
+Stay tuned.

 ## Install

 Since DirectoryService is not an official Grails plugin yet, you will have to compile it yourself and then load it into your project locally.